BalveerSinghYT/CS50-Problems/log.md

 ### Day11: October 23, 2020 (Solving pset3/runoff)
 Still, I'm debugging & testing but not getting accurate results & tomorrow is my TCS-NQT exam, I'm also preparing for that.

+### Day12: October 25, 2020 (Solved TCS NQT - Caesar)
+I solved the coding problem that i got in TCS NQT exam yesterday.
+It was similar to the problem pset2/Caesar.